fybrik/kfp-components/samples/house_price_estimates/README.md

 ### Making Changes to the Pipeline

 If you want to experiment with changing the pipeline, you will need [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/components/pipelines/sdk/install-sdk/) and its prerequisits.
+Among the prerequisits you will need pip3 and the kfp library.

+[pipenv](https://pypi.org/project/pipenv/) is also very helpful, but not required, since it assumes nothing about your pre-installed python libraries, and creates a brand new python environment without affecting other python installation you may have in your environment.

 After making changes in either pipeline-argo.py or pipeline-tekton.py, compile the pipeline as follows:

 If your kubeflow pipeline deployment uses Argo Workflows (the default):

 ```bash
 python3 pipeline-argo.py
 ```

 This will result in a file called pipeline-argo.yaml.

 If you deployed kubeflow pipeline with tekton as the workflow manager: